JungleComputing/javagat/doc/README.txt

 This is the Java implementation of the GridLab GAT (Grid Application Toolkit).
 You normally install this software on your workstation or laptop, you don't have to install it on the grid sites you want to use.
-Documentation for this release is located in the directory "docs", including the language-independant specification of the GAT interface, and a tutorial for the Java GAT.
+Documentation for this release is located in the directory "doc", including the language-independent specification of the GAT interface, and a tutorial for the Java GAT.

 For more information on the GAT in general, see www.gridlab.org.

 This software consists of two parts.
-The GAT engine and the GAT adaptors (the GAT adaptors are further split up into "adaptors" and "gridlabAdaptors".
+The GAT engine and the GAT adaptors
-The latter are only useful if you have installed GridLab software such as GRMS or Mercury.
-For more information, see the README.txt files in the "engine" and "adaptors" subdirectories here.

 SETTING UP YOUR ENVIRONMENT
 ---------------------------